szwiep/py_SBeLT/paper/paper.md

 of individual particles arriving from upstream locations [@Furbish:2012].

 Particle motions are controlled by several influencing factors including fluid turbulence, the irregular bed surface, and collective effects
 [@Ancey:2006; @Ancey:2008; @LeeJerol:2018].
-As a result, the connection between particle movements and the bedload transport rate has been difficult to formulate mathematically. `pySBeLT` provides an extensible framework within Python to numerically examine correlations between upstream particle entrainment rates and travel distances, with downstream flux. `pySBeLT` was motivated by a birth-death, immigration-emigration Markov model for bedload transport [@Ancey:2008; @Ancey:2010].
+As a result, the connection between particle movements and the bed load transport rate has been difficult to formulate mathematically. `pySBeLT` provides an extensible framework within Python to numerically examine correlations between upstream particle entrainment rates and travel distances, with downstream flux. `pySBeLT` was motivated by a birth-death, immigration-emigration Markov model for bed load transport [@Ancey:2008; @Ancey:2010].
 Here, the movements of individual particles are represented by stochastic entrainment, motion, and deposition processes, and sediment flux is represented as a counting phenomenon where the number of particles in motion above the bed surface is a random variable [@Ancey:2008].
 The model supports ensemble simulations so that repeat numerical experiments can be conducted efficiently,